railsuser2014/openobject-doc-book-en/source/book/7/7_19_Documents/7_19_Documents_mapping.rst

    *Directories representing all the orders in the document management system.*

 Directories can follow a tree like the tree of resources in Open ERP.
-For example if you go to the directory *Main Repository > Projects* you'll see the structure of the analytic accounts.
+For example if you go to the directory :menuselection:`Main Repository > Projects` you'll see the structure of the analytic accounts.

 To define a directory containing a specific type of resource you have to define parameters when you define the directory itself: